NoNPCSociety/nonpcsociety.github.io/docs/ace/ACE_Public_Specification_v1.0.md

 A complete ACE contest cycle (submission → finalist selection → voting → mint → sale → settlement).

 T0 (Round Start Time)
-The officially published start timestamp of a Round.
+The officially published start timestamp of a Round (UTC).
 All eligibility thresholds are finalized at T0 and remain fixed throughout the Round.

 1/1 (Single Unique NFT)
 Exactly one NFT is minted for that artwork.